Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched

 Per Passan’s sources, MLB and the Major League Baseball Players Association are working on a plan that has the support of high-ranking federal public health officials, “who believe the league can safely operate amid the coronavirus pandemic.”

-That plan would force all 30 teams to relocate to the Phoenix valley to play games at the 10 spring-training facilities, Chase Field, which is the Diamondbacks’ home field, and possibly other fields such as Phoenix Municipal Park, the home field of Arizona State University, and the home field of Grand Canyon University.
+That plan would force all 30 teams to relocate to the Phoenix valley to play games at the 10 spring-training facilities, Chase Field, which is the Diamondbacks’ home field, and possibly other fields.

 Every team’s players — likely the whole 40-man roster — big-league coaching staffs and other key personnel would be remanded to local hotels during non-baseball time and live in isolation while going to and from the stadiums for games.